-The NATEF/ASE certified Automotive Technology program prepares students for a career in the automotive field through the use of state-of-the-art tools and equipment.
+The Automotive Technology program prepares students for a career in the automotive field through the use of state-of-the-art tools and equipment.

 The Automotive Technology program involves instruction of theory and operation of various automotive systems.
 The program includes hands-on shop activities to practice diagnosing, fixing and maintaining a wide variety of vehicles.